iclr-blogposts/2026/_posts/2026-04-27-rethinking-mmicl.md

 **(4)** We provide an attention-level perspective, showing that VLMs demonstrate weak prefix matching and no clear induction-head–like behavior, potentially explaining their limited MM-ICL performance.

+## Related Works
+**Multimodal In-Context Learning.** Large VLMs have the emerging ability to answer an unseen question or perform a new task without additional training, a capability known as zero-shot learning.
+Moreover, researchers have found that these models can often achieve better performance when multiple demonstrations of solutions to similar tasks are presented to the model before querying the question <d-cite key="brown2020language"/>.
+LLMs have shown strong ICL abilities—learning from demonstrations without parameter updates <d-cite key="brown2020language, wei2022emergent, dong2022survey"/>.
+VLMs, built on LLMs and pretrained on large-scale multimodal data, are believed to inherit similar capabilities.
+Recent benchmarks <d-cite key="zong2024vl"/> and follow-up studies <d-cite key="qin2024factors, xu2024introspection"/> have evaluated MM-ICL across tasks and analyzed factors such as retrieval, prompt design, and modality contributions.
+However, these efforts assume that VLMs are capable of MM-ICL, without first establishing whether models actually understand and learn from demonstrations.
+This motivates a deeper investigation into what VLMs learn in the MM-ICL setting.

+**Vision-Language Reasoning Models.** To enhance reasoning in VLMs, recent work has focused on post-training techniques and curated datasets.
+Reinforcement learning (RL)-based approaches, such as Group Relative Policy Optimization (GRPO), have been applied to improve performance across tasks like referring expression comprehension and open-vocabulary detection <d-cite key="shen2025vlm, wang2025vl"/>.
+In parallel, non-RL strategies—such as preference optimization <d-cite key="wang2024enhancing"/>—have shown success in reducing hallucination and improving multi-step reasoning.
+Additionally, structured reasoning datasets like LLaVA-CoT <d-cite key="xu2024llava"/> offer a complementary path by enabling fine-tuning with explicit reasoning supervision.
+Together, these advances reflect growing interest in building VLMs that can reason more reliably and systematically.

+## Rethinking the Success of Multimodal In-Context Learning

 ## Equations

 This theme supports rendering beautiful math in inline and display modes using [MathJax 3](https://www.mathjax.org/) engine.